Big Brother (Australian TV series) season 7: Friday Night Live

-Special shows
+Special episodes

+A number of special episodes aired during the original run of the season.
+These included:

 Game On

 "Game On" was a live show that was broadcast on Day 2 (23 April 2007).
 The results of the overnight wild-card SMS vote were revealed.
 Susannah and Zoran were the chosen two out of the six wild-card housemates.
 The remainder of the wild-card housemates were isolated in the White Room.
 The Daily Show was incorporated into the first part of the live show.
 Hosted by Gretel Killeen.

 Full House

 "Full House" was a live show that was broadcast on Day 8 (29 April 2007).
 It was aired in the timeslot usually occupied by Eviction shows.
-The relationship between Andrew and Hayley was revealed to the house, as was Billy's role to impede Hayley's task of keeping that relationship secret from the other housemates.
+Firstly, the secure relationship between Andrew and Hayley was revealed to the house, as was Billy's role to impede Hayley's task of keeping that relationship secret from the other housemates.
 Hayley and Andrew were deemed by Big Brother to have successfully kept their relationship a secret from the housemates for the week (fewer than half of the housemates had successfully guessed their relationship) which meant they could both stay in the house.
 Big Brother also revealed that for succeeding in their task they had earned $50,000 to be added to the prize money, which was previously set at zero.

 Big Brother also tempted the wildcard housemates to leave the White Room by offering a sum of money to them (A$750), which Cruz accepted.
 Hosted by Gretel Killeen.